Trending

 Alan Gustafson

-2020 NASCAR Cup Series champion crew chief Alan Gustafson is back for his 20th season with Hendrick Motorsports, pairing up with six-time most popular driver Chase Elliott on the No. 9 program for the ninth year.
-Over their first eight seasons together, the duo has amassed 18 points-paying victories, a premier series title and an All-Star Race victory.
-Gustafson is currently the second-winningest active crew chief in the Cup Series with 38 victories.
+NASCAR Cup Series champion crew chief Alan Gustafson is back for his 21st season atop the pit box, pairing up with seven-time most popular driver Chase Elliott for the 10th year.
+Over their first nine seasons together, the longest active driver/crew chief duo has amassed 19 points-paying victories, a premier series title (2020) and an All-Star Race victory.
+Gustafson is currently the third-winningest active crew chief in the Cup Series with 39 victories.

 Growing up down the road from historic Daytona International Speedway, Gustafson developed a passion for auto racing at a young age.
 At 8 years old, he began turning wrenches on the go-karts of childhood friend Casey Yunick, the grandson of legendary car builder Smokey Yunick.
 As a mechanic, Gustafson moved quickly through the legend cars, late model and Sports Car Club of America ranks.